dstrack/strack-software-delete-check-plugin/README.md

 Next create a new page process.
 Set 'Process Type' to  'Plug-ins'.
-Set 'Select Plug-in' to 'Row Is Deletable Check'.
+Set 'Select Plug-in' to 'Is Row Deletable Check'.
-Set 'Name' to 'Row Is Deletable Check'.
+Set 'Name' to 'Is Row Deletable Check'.
 Set 'Sequence' to 30 for example - after the 'Automatic Row Fetch' process.
 Set 'Point' to "On Load - After Header".